General Landscape Uses:

 Medium herbaceous fern with delicate leaflets (pinnae).

+Typically 6-12 inches high; about as broad as tall.
 The leaves are typically about 12-18 inches long, but they are most often pendent, or somewhat pendent.
-About as broad as long.

 Widespread in North America south to South Florida, where the historic distribution is unclear; West Indies, Mexico, Central America, South America and the Old World in both temperate and tropical regions.